 “Even if your nonstick pan says ‘dishwasher-safe,’ hot temperatures and harsh detergents will break down the surface,” Reichert says.

-2. Clean immediately with hot soapy water.
+2. Clean immediately with hot soapy water

-Think fast.
+The best way to clean a nonstick pan is by washing it immediately (without burning yourself on a hot pan, of course).
 “If you clean the pans right away, most debris will rinse right off,” Reichert says.

 “Use a gentle dish soap made to cut grease.
 Wash the entire inside and outside of the pan with soap, water, and a microfiber cloth,” Reichert adds.

-3. Avoid abrasive and metal pads.
+3. Avoid abrasive and metal pads

 Steel wool and even those slightly-less-strong plastic scouring pads can do a number on your pan’s nonstick coating, too.